jfreeman812/QE-Tools/_docs/contributing.rst

 -----------------------------------

-To maintain standards and ease code review, we follow the processes as describe in our very own :doc:`SDLC Documents<../sdlcs/README>`, with some refinements.
+To maintain standards and ease code review, we follow the processes in our very own :doc:`SDLC Documents<../sdlcs/README>`, with some refinements.
 Refinements?
 Wait, if you want everyone else to use that SDLC, why aren't you using it here?